Grapedia/grapedia/docs/workflows.rst

     previous_annotations = "$projectDir/data/annotations/v4_3_just_ref.gff3"
     RNAseq_samplesheet = "$projectDir/data/RNAseq_data/RNAseq_samplesheet.txt"
     protein_samplesheet = "$projectDir/data/protein_data/samplesheet.csv"
-    EDTA = "yes" // Whether to run EDTA (transposable element annotation tool) - "yes" or "no" use_long_reads = true // Flag to indicate whether long-read sequencing data should be used (true/false)
+    use_long_reads = true // Flag to indicate whether long-read sequencing data should be used (true/false)
     // PsiClass options to decrease the monoexon genes number PSICLASS_vd_option = 5.0 // FLOAT : the minimum average coverage depth of a transcript to be reported PSICLASS_c_option = 0.03 // FLOAT: only use the subexons with classifier score <= than the given number STAR_memory_per_job = 60000000000 // if the depth of your RNAseq samples is high, TITAN may crash with an out of memory error, using the STAR alignment tool.
-You can increase the memory here, it's in bytes, for example 60000000000 is about 55Gb per sample. egapx_paramfile="$projectDir/data/input_egapx.yaml" }
+You can increase the memory here, it's in bytes, for example 60000000000 is about 55Gb per sample. egapx_paramfile="$projectDir/data/input_egapx.yaml"
+    egapx = "yes" // Whether to run egapx NCBI (gene annotation pipeline NCBI tool) - "yes" or "no" }
   }